 In Korean society, it is more socially acceptable to display wealth.
 According to a survey by McKinsey, only 22% of Koreans surveyed believe that flaunting luxury goods is in poor taste, while 45% of Japanese and 38% of Chinese respondents felt the same.

 The South Korean luxury market has been growing steadily in recent years, and this growth has been accelerated by the COVID-19 pandemic.
 With many consumers opting to shop online, luxury brands have seen a significant increase in e-commerce sales.

 The luxury craze in South Korea is more than beneficial for brands.
-Moncler, for example, reported that its revenue in South Korea more than doubled in the second quarter of 2022 compared to 2020.
+Moncler, for example, reported that its revenue in South Korea more than doubled in 2022 compared to 2019.
 Similarly, the Richemont Group, which owns Cartier and Van Cleef & Arpels, among others, has seen a significant increase in sales in the Southeast Asian country.

 In addition to the growing luxury market in South Korea, luxury brands are also tapping into the country's massive entertainment industry to boost their sales.